We don’t support this browser anymore.

 Competition authorities remain something to be aware of.
 Alphabet isn't a stranger to substantial fines, and we can't rule out the risk of further action from authorities in the future if the group's dominance strays too far.

-Competition is also heating up, with the rise of short-form videos from the likes of TikTok or Instagram reels vying for Alphabet's important YouTube viewers.
-At this point, there aren't any flashing red indicators, but as the medium develops it's a trend to watch closely.
+Competition with peers is also heating up, with the rise of short-form videos from the likes of TikTok or Instagram reels vying for Alphabet's important YouTube viewers.
+At this point, the numbers aren’t giving investors anything to worry about, but it's an area we’re watching closely.

 Alphabet key facts